dalmaer/die-printlayout-die/README.md

-# Die Page Layout Die!
+# Die Print Layout Die!

 ![An example of Google Docs with the menu open](docs-example.png)

-This is a Chrome Extension to default Google Docs to turn off the "Page Layout" view and page break when loading a document.
+This is a Chrome Extension to default Google Docs to turn off the "Print Layout" view and page break when loading a document.

 If you click on the extension icon, it will toggle between green (on) and red (off).

-When off, when you load documents it won't force "Page Layout" off and kill the page break UI "---".
+When off, when you load documents it won't force "Print Layout" off and kill the page break UI "---".

 When on, it will!